the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 ----

-Always connect directly to the same router as your PC or phone to minimize issues, avoid things like hotspots, router extenders, mesh networks, smart,connection systems and other specialized settings, For programs such as BMBF (Beat Ons standalone replacment) you can install and manage songs in headset to avoid issues with that application specifically.
+Always connect directly to the same router as your PC or phone to minimize issues, avoid things like hotspots, router extenders, mesh networks, smart,connection systems and other specialized settings, For programs such as BMBF (Beat Ons standalone replacement) you can install and manage songs in headset to avoid issues with that application specifically.

 ----
 # 9 Power cycling your devices